 Epic Battle Fantasy 1

-- The final area of EBF1 has very creepy music full of discordant laughter and screaming, and when you get to the Zombie Goku boss, he has a visible spine sticking out in addition to other various injuries.
+- The final area of EBF1 has very creepy music full of discordant laughter and screaming, and when you get to the Zombie Goku boss, he has a visible spine sticking out of his back, blood splattered all over his body, and his intestines visibly dangling.

 Epic Battle Fantasy 3

 - Akron.
 In contrast with the majority of enemies that look either awesome or funny, that...
 THING looks downright nightmarish.
+He looks like an armless demon with bandages over his eyes, which come off as he takes damage to reveal a skull-like face with glowing red eyes, and underneath that body is another form that looks like a grotesque face with lots of teeth that vomits an Evil Worm.
 He also has an attack where the screen goes black to show some eyes and teeth, complete with a Scare Chord.

 Epic Battle Fantasy 4